openwdl/wdl/README.md

 Users are strongly encouraged to use the current version of the specification unless absolutely necessary.

 * This branch contains version `1.2` of the specification ([link](https://github.com/openwdl/wdl/blob/wdl-1.2/SPEC.md)).
-* The current version of the specification is version `1.3` ([link](https://github.com/openwdl/wdl/blob/wdl-1.3/SPEC.md)).
+* For the current specification, see the repository's [default branch][github-main].
 Users should use the current version unless they specifically need compatibility with version `1.2`.

 If desired, previous versions of the spec can be found on the [GitHub branches page][github-branches].